htw-imi-showtime/showtime-website/content/ss21/master/m1-gezumi/process.md

 {{<section title="BLE and Android Life Cycle">}}

-Another challenge was the **small community of BLE developers** as it made finding support quite difficult.
+One challenge was the **small community of BLE developers** as it made finding support quite difficult.
 Google provides good documentation, however the tutorial was not very thorough and the search for material took a significant amount of time.

 Another difficulty was how to gracefully handle the **Android lifecycle** in our App.
 A lot happens behind the scenes when one opens, pauses or stops an app and as the goal was to build a **consistent application** a solution for managing the connections was indispensable.